10 things to do at the Jewish Ghetto of Rome

 To end your tour of Rome's Jewish quarter, you will find Largo di Torre Argentina square to the north.
 Here you can see ruins from the time of the Republic: four Roman temples and what remains of the ancient Theater of Pompey.

-Emperor Augustus ordered the construction of a monument to commemorate the site of Julius Caesar's assassination while presiding over the Senate meeting in the Curia of Pompey.
+Emperor Augustus ordered the construction of a monument to commemorate the site of Julius Caesar's assassination while presiding over the Senate meeting in Pompey's Curia.
 Today, you can see the ruins of this building at the Torre Argentina archaeological site.

 And if you love cats, this site will become one of your favorites in all of Rome because of the shelter for abandoned cats in the area.
 You'll see them wandering and playing among the ruins, giving Torre Argentina a mystical and somewhat unreal aura.